heavyai/heavyai-crossfilter/README.md

 `[minor]` | new features
 `[patch]` | Bugfixes, documentation

-Jenkins will not let you merge a pull request that contains a missing or multiple semvar tags. **One per Pull Request!**
+Jenkins will not let you merge a pull request that contains a missing or multiple semvar tags.

 ### Developing mapd-crossfilter and another project at the same time: